-Camano Island Fire and Rescue will adopt a turnout time standard of sixty (60) seconds 90% of the time when planned facility improvements and associated staffing enhancements are put in place.
+Camano Island Fire and Rescue has adopted a turnout time goal of sixty (60) seconds 90% of the time when planned facility improvements and associated staffing enhancements are put in place.

-The overall average for turnout time was one minute.
-(1:00).
+The overall average for turnout time was one minute, thirty-eight seconds (1:38).